A project of Food is Medicine Massachusetts

 Matthew Alcusky is an Associate Professor in the Division of Epidemiology, Department of Population and Quantitative Health Sciences.
 As a pharmacoepidemiologist and health services researcher, he is primarily focused on generating evidence from large observational data sources to inform clinical practice and guide health policy.

 The Health Foundation of Central Massachusetts serves the central Massachusetts region, broadly encompassing the cities and towns around Worcester County.
-Refer to the FIMMA Service Inventory Map to find FIM nutrition service providers operating in the Central Massachusetts region

 Medically tailored meals (MTM) are meals developed to address the dietary needs of an individual’s medical condition by a Registered Dietitian Nutritionist.
 Individuals are referred by a healthcare provider or plan.